Overview

 ~Flagging for possible biased or outdated language, as well as cliches

-1. I don't provide developmental editing, meaning "big picture" stuff: identifying and solving problems in the text regarding plot, story arc, timelines, characters, etc.; reorganizing or rewriting whole paragraphs, sections, or chapters; suggesting further topics…yada-yada-yada.
-All this should be addressed during an early editing stage, before it gets to me.
-So when you request my services, it's strictly for copyediting.
+[Please note that I don't provide developmental editing: identifying and solving problems with plot, story arc, timelines; character development; reorganizing or rewriting; suggesting further topics…yada-yada-yada.
+All this should be addressed during an earlier editing stage, before it gets to me.]

 Let’s talk about your story and figure out how we can achieve your vision.
 I look forward to meeting you!